o3de/o3de.org/content/docs/user-guide/gems/reference/ros2/ros2-gem-user-guide.md

 `ROS2FrameComponent` is a representation of an interesting physical part of the robot.
 It handles spatio-temporal relationship between this part and other frames of reference.
 It also encapsulates namespaces, which help to distinguish between different robots and different parts of the robot, such in the case of multiple identical sensors on one robot.

-All Sensors and the Robot Control Component require `ROS2FrameComponent`.
+All Sensors and the Robot Control component require `ROS2FrameComponent`.

 ### Sensors

-Sensors are Components deriving from `ROS2SensorComponent`.
+Sensors are components deriving from `ROS2SensorComponent`.
 They acquire data from the simulated environment and publish it to ROS 2 domain.

 - Each sensor has a configuration, including one or more Publishers.
 - Sensors publish at a given rate (frequency).